-Fermented foods are among the most common foods you’ll find around the world.
-Every culture has some tradition of fermenting foods, so it's no surprise to find that this “culture” has deep roots in Japan.
+Almost every global culture has a tradition of fermenting foods, so it's no surprise to find that this “culture” also has deep roots in Japan.

 What are fermented foods?

-Fermented foods, those wonderful, sumptuous, and at times, stinky foods are not only delicious, but are also extremely healthy.
-Simply put, fermented foods are foods which have been prepared and stored with some kind of microorganism such as yeast, bacteria, or a mold.
-This preparation process helps convert the original food into a different kind of food, and helps to impart it with a deeper flavor and increased health benefits.
+Fermented foods -- wonderful, sumptuous, and at times, stinky -- are not only delicious, but also extremely healthy.
+Simply put, fermented foods are foods which have been prepared and stored with a microorganism such as yeast, bacteria, or mold.
+This preparation process helps convert the original ingredient into a different kind of food, and impart it with a deeper flavor and increased health benefits.

 Health benefits

-On top of being delicious, fermented foods have all sorts of positive health benefits.
-While there is some debate about the exact benefits of a diet rich in fermented foods, there are some good points of consensus.
-First, fermented foods tend to be easier to digest, as the process of fermentation already starts to break down things like starches, lactose, and complex carbohydrates.
-Next, it also helps to create a healthy biome in your digestive tract.
+On top of being delicious, fermented foods have several positive health benefits.
+While there is some debate about the exact benefits of a diet rich in fermented foods, there are a few promising points of consensus.
+First, fermented foods tend to be easier to digest than typical foods as the process of fermentation jumpstarts the breaking down of compounds such as starch, lactose, and complex carbohydrates.
+Further, it also helps to create a healthy biome in your digestive tract.
 People consume all kinds of bacteria on a daily basis, and while most it isn’t harmful, some can be.
-A diet rich in fermented foods can help to maintain a healthy digestive biome and stop harmful bacteria before it can take hold in your system.
-Finally, while not entirely confirmed, there is anecdotal evidence that certain fermented foods can help with seasonal allergies, as well as have an effect on lowering unhealthy cholesterol when eaten as a part of a healthy diet.
+A diet rich in fermented foods can help ward off harmful bacteria before they take hold in your system.
+Finally, while not entirely confirmed, there is anecdotal evidence that certain fermented foods can help with seasonal allergies, as well as lower unhealthy cholesterol levels.

 Japanese fermented foods

 Many Japanese staple foods are fermented foods.
-Common examples include miso (learn more about the different types and which to use), soy sauce and sake which are all fermented using koji, a kind of healthy mold also known as Aspergillus oryzae.
+Common examples include miso (learn more about the different types and which to use), soy sauce, and sake, all of which are fermented using koji, a healthy mold also known as aspergillus oryzae.

-You can also find more unique products such as our goishicha (a rare type of fermented tea), hishio moromi (a regional, semi-solid fermented paste that is the unrefined predecessor of such things as miso and soy sauce) or natto koji paste (an artisanal paste made from fermented soybeans).
+Browse our website to find more unique products such as goishicha (a rare type of fermented tea), hishio moromi (a regional, semi-solid fermented paste that is the unrefined predecessor of ingredients like miso and soy sauce) or natto koji paste (an artisanal paste made from fermented soybeans).

 About the author: